FREQUENTLY ASKED QUESTIONS

 Yes!
 We operate on a model that ANY girl who wants to play with us will be able to.
 We accept funding from JumpStart and KidSport, and also offer in-house financial assistance, should your family not be able to access these.
 Please reach out to us via email for further information regarding financial assistance.

-Is your league accessible to children with disabilities?
+Is your league accessible to children who are mentally and physically challenged?

 Yes!
 Please contact us to communicate your needs, and we will happily work together with you to make sure your daughter is able to play with us.

 For safety reasons, we use training baseballs, which come in different grades of hardness.
 These training baseballs are used widely by many amateur leagues and professional baseball associations, and are the same size as baseballs.